Dynamsoft/barcode-reader-javascript-samples/hello-world/angular/README.md

 import { Component } from '@angular/core';
 import { BarcodeResultItem } from '@dynamsoft/dynamsoft-barcode-reader';
 import { CaptureVisionRouter } from 'dynamsoft-capture-vision-router';
+import '../../cvr'; // import side effects.
+The license, engineResourcePath, so on.

 @Component({
   selector: 'app-image-capture',